Diarkis/diarkis-server-template/src/README.md

 ```

 The above example will check if user `111` and `222` are online or not.
-f the returned array contains the user IDs, those users are currently online (connected to the Diarkis server).
+If the returned array contains the user IDs, those users are currently online (connected to the Diarkis server).

 # Custom Commands